sftpplus/sftpplus-docs/docs/operation/http.rst

 ..  image:: /static/operation/http-https-enabled.png

 For more details about the configuration options, please go to the dedicated :doc:`HTTP/HTTPS configuration</configuration-server/http-service>` page.

-For those interested in working with the HTTP Service JSON-based API, please refer to our :doc:`Developer Documentation </developer/index>`.

 File management functionality